-While Rosh Hashanah is spent at synagogue, there are many ways to observe the Jewish New Year if you choose to spend them outside of a synagogue setting.
+While some spend Rosh Hashanah at synagogue, there are many ways to observe the Jewish New Year if you choose to spend them outside of a synagogue setting.
 There might be alternative offerings in your community, so make sure to do some searching (try your local Federation or JCC) or ask people in your community to see what your options are.

 You can also create your own practices such as spending some time in nature, walking or hiking or taking some time to yourself to think in a calm space.
 Some might do community volunteer work somewhere meaningful, or spend time at home, greeting friends and family while talking about the coming year.
 Take the time to mark this important Jewish holiday in a way that feels authentic and meaningful to you.

 A new day in the Jewish calendar begins at sunset, so the traditional start of Rosh Hashanah is the evening meal before the day of the holiday.
 Menus and customs vary from home to home, often based on family tradition and family origin.
 Those who are Ashkenazi, whose family origin is Eastern Europe, might make or buy a round challah with raisins: The roundness of the bread symbolizes the never-ending cycle of time and the sweetness of the raisins symbolizes the hope that the coming year will be a sweet one.

 Many families will also serve apples dipped in honey symbolizing the wish for a sweet new year.
 Those with Sephardic origin, families who come from southern Europe, North Africa or the Middle East might serve pomegranates and bean-based dishes and might even dip challah in sugar rather than honey.
 (Find Rosh Hashanah recipes here.)